canada-ca/cloud-guardrails-O365/EN/03_Apply-Conditional-Access.md

 ## Key Considerations

+* [ ] Prevent any unauthorised devices from accessing sensitive business or personal information
+* [ ] Ensure that users understand their responsibilities when using personal devices to access the data and services and the risks of sharing business data with unauthorised users
 * [ ] Establish Conditional Access Policies (More information is available at <https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/overview>.

-Some examples are :
+*_Some examples are :
-* Any access attempt from outside of the corporate network would either be blocked or require Multifactor Authentication (MFA);
+*_Any access attempt from outside of the corporate network would either be blocked or require Multifactor Authentication (MFA);
-* Any access to the system should be from GC managed devices;
+*_Any access to the system should be from GC managed devices;
-* Any access to the system should be from trusted locations; and
-* Any Administrative-level access would require MFA
+*_Any access to the system should be from trusted locations; and *_Any Administrative-level access would require MFA

 * [ ] Implement policies to monitor and prevent:

-* Risky users
+*_Risky users
-* Risky sign-ins
+*_Risky sign-ins
-* Risk detections
+*_Risk detections

 * [ ] Implement device-based conditional access policy and compliance status to either allow or block access to apps and services

 ## Additional Considerations

-* [ ] Prevent any unauthorised devices from accessing sensitive business or personal information.
-* [ ] Ensure that users understand their responsibilities when using personal devices to access the data and services and the risks of sharing business data with unauthorised users
-* [ ] For Corporate Owned Devices, at a minimum, ensure that the following configurations are enforced:
+* [ ] For **Corporate Owned Devices**, at a minimum, ensure that the following configurations are enforced:
 * Allows access to the Web Application Proxy (WAP) and authentication policies to ensure that the device is corporately owned
 * Ensure that MFA is enabled for all accounts including use of OTP application

-* [ ] For personal devices, at a minimum, ensure that the following configurations are enforced:
+* [ ] For **personal devices**, at a minimum, ensure that the following configurations are enforced:
 * Ensure that MFA is enabled for all accounts including use of OTP application
 * Configure the data classification capabilities
 * Ensure that users understand their responsibilities when using personal devices to access the data and services and the risks of sharing business data with unauthorised users